Calvinbullock/_myHome/README.md

 - The 0 to LSP : Neovim RC From Scratch - [by the ThePrimeagen](https://www.youtube.com/watch?v=w7i4amO_zaE&t=9s)
 - NeoVim for noobs [typeScript](https://github.com/cpow/neovim-for-newbs/tree/main)
     - Everything under lua dir is from neovim for noobs and not curently in use.

-## Vim
-A very basic set up that I don't use much anymore.
-- no plugins

 ## zshrc
 A minimal zsh set up.